Custom-Surgical-GmbH/BlogNew/content/blog/04-custom-surgical-launches-the-microrec-app/index.md

 title: Custom Surgical launches the MicroREC App
 date: 2020-11-25
 tags: ["Technology"]
-description: "Custom Surgical is finishing 2021 with 13 team members, distributors in 22 countries and customers in more than 50 countries.
-Our year was…"
+description: "CCustom Surgical launched an app for ophthalmologists who needs to record microscope imaging in high-quality.
+Get to know what is behind this. "
 image: "./new-microrec-app.jpg"
-author: by Editor
+author: by Maria-Cristina V.
 views: 900
 ---